duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_18_setup_troubleshooting/25_docker_troubleshooting.md

 # Docker troubleshooting {#setup-troubleshooting-docker status=ready}

+## I need to pull dt-core to run

+Note that dt-core is architecture dependent.
+If you want to have the image run on your computer, you should use `:daffy-amd64` tag, and if you want it to run on your duckiebot, you should use `:daffy-arm32v7` tag.

 ## I stopped all the containers and now Portainer or other basic containers are not available

 You need to `ssh` in your Duckiebot and start the containers manually.